xrdocs/xrdocs.github.io/_getting-started/ios-xr-ciscolive-las-vegas-2023.md

 ## Introduction

 CiscoLive is back!
-Scheduled for June 4-8, 2023 in Las Vegas, this in-person and digital event will be unique opportunity to reconnect after a long break.
+Scheduled for June 4-8, 2023 in Las Vegas, this in-person and digital event will be unique opportunity to gain knowledge, build community & share experiences.

 The Service Provider track will cover most xrdocs.io topics of interest such: